jay61439476/web-stress-simulator/README.md

 * "msgcount": message count

 Examples:
-* http://localhost:8080/web-stress-simulator-1.0.0/cpu?time=1000 - causes a request to last one second.
+* http://localhost:8080/web-stress-simulator/cpu?time=1000 - causes a request to last one second.
 During that time it will try to use 100% of a CPU core.
+* http://localhost:8080/web-stress-simulator/cpu?time=1000&write=true&mbytes=10 - causes a request to last one second.
+And write 10MB tmp file in /tmp
-* http://localhost:8080/web-stress-simulator-1.0.0/mem?mbytes=10&time=5000 - causes a request to last five seconds.
+* http://localhost:8080/web-stress-simulator/mem?mbytes=10&time=5000 - causes a request to last five seconds.
 During that time 10MB of memory will be allocated
-* http://localhost:8080/web-stress-simulator-1.0.0/delay?time=30000 - causes a request to last 30 seconds.
+* http://localhost:8080/web-stress-simulator/delay?time=30000 - causes a request to last 30 seconds.
 During that time no CPU resources are spent, simulating slow or hung backend calls
-* http://localhost:8080/web-stress-simulator-1.0.0/delay?time=3000&random=true - causes a request to last, randomically, from 0 to 3 seconds
-* http://localhost:8080/web-stress-simulator-1.0.0/write?mbytes=3 - write 3MB tmp file in /tmp
+* http://localhost:8080/web-stress-simulator/write?mbytes=3 - write 3MB tmp file in /tmp ,max single file size is 500MB
-* http://localhost:8080/web-stress-simulator-1.0.0/output?mbytes=3 - causes 3MB of random text data to be returned from the server
+* http://localhost:8080/web-stress-simulator/output?mbytes=3 - causes 3MB of random text data to be returned from the server
-* http://localhost:8080/web-stress-simulator-1.0.0/output?mbytes=1&time=10000 - the same as above, but now it will generate 1MB of data with a data rate of 100KB/s so that it will last 60 seconds to output the whole data.
+* http://localhost:8080/web-stress-simulator/output?mbytes=1&time=10000 - the same as above, but now it will generate 1MB of data with a data rate of 100KB/s so that it will last 60 seconds to output the whole data.
 It's usefull to test network appliances under slow connections conditions
     * 这里`mbytes`转换为`KB`后必须小于`time`(毫秒)
-* http://localhost:8080/web-stress-simulator-1.0.0/delay?time=3000&random=true&http-status=500 - causes a request with random duration (0-3s) to return a response indicating an internal error
-* http://192.168.0.170/web-stress-simulator-1.0.0/mq?msgbytes=1000&msgcount=10 - send 10 message, every message 1000 byte
+* http://192.168.0.170/web-stress-simulator/mq?msgbytes=1000&msgcount=10 - send 10 message, every message 1000 byte

 Tips:
 * Use JMeter in order to simulate various different workloads on your web infrastructure by varying the URL parameters as above